Jože Plečnik: Ljubljana

+Other interests

+After returning to Ljubljana 1921, Fran Saleški Finžgar, editor of the Hermagoras Society and Plečnik’s neighbor, encouraged him to work on book design.
+Plečnik did not want to be credited for this work.

 Legacy

-In the 1980s, with postmodernist interest in Plečnik's work, the general interest in him has been revived, as well, after being forgotten during the 1960s and 1970s.
-Since then, Plečnik's legacy has been commemorated in various ways, most notably in the 1990s on the Slovene 500 tolar banknote, with the National and University Library of Slovenia depicted on the reverse.
+In the 1980s, with postmodernist attention to Plečnik's work, the general interest in him has also been revived, after being sidestepped during the 1960s and 1970s.
+Since then, Plečnik's legacy has been commemorated in various ways, most notably in the 1990s on the Slovenian 500 tolar banknote, with the National and University Library of Slovenia depicted on the reverse.

-The unrealized Cathedral of Freedom designed by Plečnik is featured on the Slovene 10 cent euro coin.
-Slovenska akropola is the title of a 1987 album by the Slovene industrial music group Laibach.
-During August 2008, a maquette of the Parliament was featured at the Project Plečnik exhibition on the architect's life, held at the Council of the European Union building in Brussels, Belgium on the occasion of the Slovene EU Presidency.
+The Cathedral of Freedom project by Plečnik is featured on the Slovenian 10 cent euro coin.
+Slovenska akropola is the title of a 1987 album by the Slovenian industrial music group Laibach.
+During August 2008, a maquette of the Parliament was featured at the Project Plečnik exhibition on the architect's life, held at the Council of the European Union building in Brussels, Belgium on the occasion of the Slovenian EU Presidency.
 The exhibition's curator Boris Podrecca described the Parliament as "the most charismatic object" of Plečnik's opus.

 In addition, on 23 January 2012, to celebrate the 140th anniversary of Plečnik's birth, a picture of the Triple Bridge was featured as the official Google logo (Doodle) adaptation in Slovenia.

 Plečnik's home in Ljubljana houses a museum of his life and work.
 There are several busts and sculptures of him situated around Ljubljana as reminders of his works and legacy.

-In 2021, selected works of Plečnik in Ljubljana and Črna vas were inscribed on the list of World Heritage Sites under the name "The works of Jože Plečnik in Ljubljana – Human Centred Urban Design".
+In 2021, selected works of Plečnik in Ljubljana and Črna Vas were inscribed on the list of World Heritage Sites under the name "The works of Jože Plečnik in Ljubljana – Human Centred Urban Design".